About Us

 A good breeder will always be accessible to you for the life of the dog.
 They will be there to support you even if a problem arises and he/she will stand by their contract and be happy to do so!

-cavachon puppy with boycavachon puppy kisscavachon monarchy beach pet friendly travelcavachon familycavachon familycavachon familypet friendly travel in new england
+cavachon familycavachon familycavachon monarchy beach pet friendly travelcavachon familycavachon puppy with boypet friendly travel in new englandcavachon puppy kiss

 Hello!
 My name is Meryl, I’m the proud owner or Cavachons from the Monarchy.
 I’ve dedicated most of my adult life to working with and advocating for, animals of all shapes and sizes.
 However, dogs are my passion!
 I started my career in the animal care field, as a volunteer coordinator at a local rescue.
 From there I continued on to a Veterinarian receptionist, then a vet technician.
 Additionally, I’ve owned a dog daycare and am certified in small animal massage therapy.
 With my 20 years of experience, responsible breeding & education are now my main goals.
 I’m happy to help in any way I can to facilitate a better relationship with your dog.